casper-network/ceps/text/0090-configurable-delegation-limits.md

 ### Forced undelegation

-If we decide to forcibly unstake delegators whose bids are outside newly configured limits we'd need to implement a process of bulk delegation removal.
+To enforce newly configured limits on existing delegators we'd implement a process of forced undelegation of delegator bids violating delegation limits.

-To avoid repeadetly fetching all `DelegatorBids` on each `add_bid` execution, this process would be ran at the end of an era, after the auction has been ran.
+To avoid repeatedly fetching all `DelegatorBids` on each `add_bid` execution, this process would be run in bulk at the end of each era, after the block rewards have been distributed, but before the auction is run.

 The implementation itself would be broadly similar to what happens currently when a validator withdraws their bid using the `withdraw_bid` entry point of the auction contract - we'd loop over all `ValidatorBids`, fetching all related `DelegatorBids` and validating their amounts.
-If a given stake is outside the configured limits, it would be transferred to an `UnbondingPurse` and returned to the delegator's main purse.
+If a given stake is outside the configured limits, it would be transferred to an `UnbondingPurse` and returned to the delegator's main purse after the unbonding delay.

 ### Additional validation in `delegate`